• Home

 How Having a Sense of Humor Will Improve Your Health and Longevity - As the world grows crazier it helps to have a good laugh to feel better.

-A sense of humor can get you through any challenge.
+A sense of humor can get you through most challenges.
 It has numerous health benefits and will help keep your sanity in check even in the worst of times.
-Life happens and a giggle or two will help you cope with it.
+Life happens but a giggle or two will help you cope with it.

 When the world looks dire, watch something funny